julacosta9/gatsby-bootcamp/README.md

   Gatsby Blog using Contentful
 </h1>

-This page is built with Gatsby and Contentful.
+This site is built with Gatsby and Contentful.
 The posts in the blog are created in the Contentful CMS and the site is deployed on Netlify.
 View the deployed page [here](https://priceless-euler-928dd0.netlify.app/).

 ## 📸 Screenshots